Issue Your First Ethereum Transaction

 - Click FINISH to create the project namespace.

-Now we need to populate the required fields in order to generate our first compilation.
+Now we need to populate the required fields to generate our first compilation.
 We're going to use Kaleido's publicly available SimpleStorage smart contract for this example.
 It's a trivially simple piece of source code, with a single uint global variable -

 storedData - and two methods -